DOI-ONRR/doi-extractives-data/_case-studies/marquette.md

 <h2 class="h3"><a name="production" class="case_studies_content-heading" data-nav-header="production">Production</a></h2>

-Today’s iron mining along the Marquette Iron Range is centered on the Empire and Tilden Mines, operated by Cliffs Natural Resources Inc. In 2012, these two mines generated a combined 10.8 million <span class="term term-p" data-term="metric ton" title="Click to define" tabindex="0">metric tons<icon class="icon-book"></icon></span> of usable iron ore, which produced a total of 6.6 million metric tons of iron.[^3] Marquette County’s usable iron ore output had remained relatively constant over the preceding ten years, averaging 12 million metric tons out of a total annual capacity of 13 million metric tons.[^4] As shown in the chart below, the 2009 economic crisis drove down iron-ore production, but it rebounded the following year.
+Today’s iron mining along the Marquette Iron Range is centered on the Empire and Tilden Mines, operated by Cliffs Natural Resources Inc. In 2012, these two mines generated a combined 10.8 million {{ "metric tons" | term:"metric ton" }} of usable iron ore, which produced a total of 6.6 million metric tons of iron.[^3] Marquette County’s usable iron ore output had remained relatively constant over the preceding ten years, averaging 12 million metric tons out of a total annual capacity of 13 million metric tons.[^4] As shown in the chart below, the 2009 economic crisis drove down iron-ore production, but it rebounded the following year.

 Major corporate landowners own a significant portion of the land used for natural resource extraction in Marquette County; lands in public ownership make up only 25% of the county.[^5]